cwylie3737/Coursera-Getting-and-Cleaning-Data-Project/README.md

 algorithms to attract new users.
 The data used in this project represent data collected from the accelerometers from the Samsung Galaxy S smartphone.

-#### A full description is available at the site where the data was obtained:
+#### A full description of the original research is available at this site:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones